-The wholesale water suppliers in the North Santa Monica Bay Subregion include West Basin Municipal Water District (West Basin), Calleguas Municipal Water District, and MWDSC (Figure 5).
-Retail water agencies include Las Virgenes Municipal Water District and Los Angeles County Waterworks District #29 (Figure 6).
-These suppliers use a combination of imported water and recycled water to serve potable and non-potable demand in their service area.
+The wholesale water suppliers in the North Santa Monica Bay Subregion include the Metropolitan Water District of Southern California (MWDSC), West Basin Municipal Water District (West Basin) and Calleguas Municipal Water District (Calleguas), both of which are direct MWDSC member agencies (Figure 5).
+Retail water agencies include Las Virgenes Municipal Water District (Las Virgenes) and Los Angeles County Waterworks District #29 (Waterworks) (Figure 6).
+These suppliers use a combination of imported water and recycled water to serve potable and non-potable demand in their service areas.
 Each of these major suppliers has written a comprehensive 2010 Urban Water Management Plan (UWMP) to estimate future water supply demands and availability, and which were utilized in estimation of the Subregion's supplies and demand discussed below.

-2.3 Sources of Water Supply
+2.3 Water Supply

 The North Santa Monica Bay Subregion depends primarily on imported water to meet its potable water demands.
-Local water supplies are primarily non-potable supplies, including recycled water and a small, non-potable groundwater basin.
-Imported water is provided by the wholesale agencies West Basin MWD and Calleguas MWD, both of which purchase the water from MWDSC that imports water from the State Water Project (SWP) from northern California, and from the Colorado River Aqueduct.
+Local water supplies are primarily non-potable supplies, including recycled water and small, non-potable groundwater basins.
+Imported water is provided by the wholesale agencies West Basin and Calleguas and the retail agency Las Virgenes, all of which purchase the water from MWDSC that delivers water imported primarily via the State Water Project (SWP) from northern California, and also from the Colorado River Aqueduct.

 Factors that impact reliability include operational constraints such as court ordered pumping restrictions on imported water from the San Joaquin-Sacramento River Delta (Delta) for endangered species protection.
 Water quality concerns such as high salinity levels can require that water from the Colorado River be blended with higher quality SWP water.
 Invasive species, such as the quagga mussel, can force extensive maintenance of systems reducing operational flexibility.
 The entire Subregion receives between 93% and 100% State Water Project Water, and between 0% and 7% Colorado River Water.
-Individual agencies, districts and cities taking delivery of imported water receive an average blend of 0% to 50% Colorado River water, and 50%-100% State Water Project water, depending on the wholesale agency.
+Individual agencies, districts and cities taking delivery of imported water receive an average blend of 0% to 50% Colorado River water, and 50% to 100% State Water Project water, depending on the wholesale agency and current supply conditions.